-You said: Perhaps a little bit out of left field, but I love this book.
+You said: Perhaps a little bit out of a left-field, but I love this book.
 It's simple, it's beautifully written and it's all about capturing a vanishing way of life as countryside farming turns to Victorian towns... really eloquent, really moving!
+Vicky, Twitter

 We said: When proud and passionate Eustacia Vye marries Clym Yeobright, she believes she can finally leave her rural life at Egdon Heath behind.
 But their unhappy marriage causes a chain of events culminating in tragedy, and their realisation that their destinies cannot be controlled.